mautic/user-documentation/docs/troubleshooting/troubleshooting.rst

 If you need help, there are several places you can go to ask for assistance.
 Remember that most people who use the Community Forums, Chat, and GitHub are volunteers.

-If you think your configuration is causing the problem, ask on the :xref:`Community Forums`.
+If you think your configuration is causing the problem, ask on the :xref:`Mautic Community Forums`.
 Search before you post, as it's likely someone might have already answered your question in the past.

 You can also chat with someone in the live :xref:`Mautic Community Slack` however you must post all support requests must on the forums.
 Make a thread there first, then drop the link to the post in Slack if you are discussing it with someone.